istvan-tamas/js-snake-game/README.md

 Snake game built with JavaScript and HTML5 canvas.

 ## Installation
-Just clone the repo and play in the browser.
+clone the repo, launch index.html and play in the browser